EffectOrientedProgramming/book/Chapters/04_Why_Functional.md

 For example,
     "print" is typically a statement that returns nothing but causes the side effect of displaying text on a console.
 On the other hand,
-    an *expression* produces ("expresses") a result.
+    an *expression* produces
+        ("expresses")
+        a result.
 A functional language avoids statements and attempts to make everything an expression that produces a result.

 What about the environment affecting the function?
-This is a bit more subtle,
-    and requires that we think in more general terms than just basic imperative programming.
-In particular,
+If our program behaves differently at different times,
+    that means the environment's time is affecting the function.
+More subtly,
-    we must consider concurrency.
+    we should consider concurrency.
 If multiple tasks are running in our program,
     then at any point another task might see variables in our function.
 A variable can change,